snake404/cf-buildpack-erlang/README.md

 This is an updated Cloud Foundry build pack for Erlang OTP apps.
 Apps are built using [Rebar3](http://www.rebar3.org/) which in turn, assumes your Erlang app is a standard OTP app.

-It is based on an older version by [Aaron Spiegel](https://github.com/spiegela/cf-buildpack-erlang) that appears no longer to be maintained.

 ## Update